Gujjar95/request-network-java/README.md

-# request-java
+# request-kotlin
-A port of requestNetwork.js for Java and Android.
+A port of requestNetwork.js for Java and Android clients.
+Written in Kotlin.

 WIP